thindil/tashy2/README.md

 * FUNCTION   - general information what the subprogram is doing
 * SOURCE     - declaration of the subprogram
 * PARAMETERS - detailed information about the subprogram parameters
+* OPTIONS    - list of options/values in enumerations
 * RESULT     - value returned by the function
 * OUTPUT     - value returned by the procedure
 * HISTORY    - list of main changes to the subprogram